Body Orientated Psychotherapy

 Body psychotherapy is a way of gently working that is non-invasive, aiming to bring sensations in the body into the consciousness of the client.
 Bringing mind and body together in harmony to better understand and work through our experiences.

 Body psychotherapy does not involve touch.
 It is an attuned way of working with an awareness of how our bodies respond to stress and trauma.
-Thus giving us holistic tools and techniques to regulate our emotions through our bodies.
+Thus, giving us holistic tools and techniques to regulate our emotions through our bodies.

 When you schedule your initial consultation, it is normal to feel a mix of relief and anxiety.
 During the initial consultation, your therapist’s goal is to determine whether they are the right fit for you and your needs.
 You also have a responsibility to decide whether you feel comfortable enough to open up and share your inner world with your therapist.
-It’s essential to determine a balance where you feel safe and at ease with your therapist while recognizing that they are not there to be your friend but your ally.
+It’s essential to determine a balance where you feel safe and at ease with your therapist while recognising that they are not there to be your friend but your ally.
 Your session length will be predetermined and is usually 50 minutes.

 Your therapist will ask you about the issues that brought you to therapy and try to understand what success in therapy looks like for you.
 It’s important to ask any questions that are on your mind to establish whether the therapist is the right fit for you.
 Don’t feel pressured to make a decision straight away, it’s always helpful to take some time to reflect on the session and how you feel afterwards.
 Starting therapy is a big decision and you want to approach it mindfully.